 Your own personal and spiritual development is central to the Foundation Year, and the development of effective academic study skills is integral to all that is taught.
 You’re also encouraged to regularly reflect on your learning in the context of your existing placement—which may typically be a church or Christian organisation.

 The Foundation Year comprises six modules: Biblical Studies, Theological Studies, Personal and Spiritual Development, Ministry, Study Skills, and Placement and Portfolio.

 If you’re unsure about anything, please refer to our FAQs to find out more information.

 Assessment and feedback

 You compile a portfolio of work throughout the year, as a record of engagement in placement activities.
 In addition, you will complete assignments, including written essays and presentations.

-Two days per week are spent in college during term time, at the Christchurch Campus, and three days are spent in your placement organisation.
+Lectures will be scheduled over three consecutive days during the week at our Christchurch Campus, with the rest of time available for you to participate in your placement.
 As a Moorlands College student, you play a full and vital part in the college community—with the opportunity to use on-site accommodation; attend our Chapel services; share meals with other students; and be part of a tutor group.

 “Without A-levels, Moorlands College’s Foundation Year gave me the interest and opportunity to study on the degree.”—Callum, campus-based BA student